ps-developers-sandbox/GitHubFundamentals/HOL/04_Proposing-Changes.md

 # 🔨 Hands-on: Proposing changes

 In this hands-on lab you will learn how to propose changes to files using using pull-requests.
-The exercise consists of the following parts:
+This exercise consists of the following parts:
 - [Editing in GitHub](#editing-in-github)
 - [Branches](#branches)
 - [Creating a pull request](#creating-a-pull-request)